coveo-labs/coveo-mcp-server/README.md

 ```

 ### passage_retrieval
-Retrieves specific passages from documents that are relevant to a query.
+Queries the Coveo Passage Retrieval API and retrieves specific passages from documents that are relevant to a query.
 ```
 Input: query (string) - The search query text
 Output: Formatted passages or error message
 ```

 ### answer_question
-Answer questions using Coveo Relevance Generative Answering.
+Queries the Coveo Answer API (Relevance Generative Answering) and retrieves an answer to a question.
 ```
 Input: query (string) - The question to answer
 Output: Generated answer from Coveo sources with citations